 This one is for the vegans.
 I’ve read it so many times in vegan Facebook groups.
 “I’m not traveling to XYZ because of [insert: animal abuse].”

 Let me ask you a question – where do you live and/or travel to that doesn’t have a horrendous meat or dairy industry?
-I’d love to know what country is totally vegan so I can move there.
+I’d love to know where you live and how you manage to be superior to the rest of the world.